boltlabs-inc/zip-spec/zip-bolt-support.rst

 * ``version``: specify version number
 * ``groupid``: specify group id
-* ``locktime``: should be set such that the commitment can be included in current block
+* ``locktime``: should be set so that the commitment can be included in current block
 * ``txin`` count: 1

   - ``txin[0]`` outpoint: txid and outpoint _index of the funding transaction